rive-app/rive-unreal/README.md

 Check out the latest example project from the [releases page](https://github.com/rive-app/rive-unreal/releases) to see a few techniques for adding Rive graphics in an Unreal project, as well as documentation on navigating the samples.

-You can find the source for the rive-unreal-examples [here](https://github.com/rive-app/rive-unreal-demos).
+You can find the source for the rive-unreal-demos [here](https://github.com/rive-app/rive-unreal-demos).

 You will need to work in the **Unreal 5.3 or 5.4** editor that supports OpenGL or D3D11 for Windows, or a Mac with ARM64 (M1, M2, etc) architecture.